Brian-Magnuson/nico/docs/design/overview.md

 > This section is subject to change.

 Complex types are user-defined types that are composed of other types.
 There are two kinds of complex types:
 - **Structs**: Basic complex types that use copy semantics (but can be moved if needed).
-All fields must also be struct-types or primitive types.
+All properties must also be struct-types or primitive types.
 - **Classes**: Complex types that are not copyable (but can be referenced or moved).

 Struct-types are meant for complex types where copying is relatively quick and cheap.